sign-language-processing/sign-language-processing.github.io/src/index.md

 Classifiers are typically one-handed signs that do not have a particular location or movement assigned to them, or derive features from meaningful discourse [@liddell2003grammar], so they can be used to convey how the referent relates to other entities, describe its movement, and give more details.
 For example, to tell about a car swerving and crashing, one might use the hand classifier for a vehicle, move it to indicate swerving, and crash it with another entity in space.

-To quote someone other than oneself, signers perform *role shift* [@cormier2015rethinking], where they may physically shift in space to mark the distinction and take on some characteristics of the people they are representing.
+To quote someone other than oneself, signers perform *role shift* [@cormier2015rethinking], where they may physically shift in space to mark the distinction and take on some characteristics of the people they represent.
 For example, to recount a dialogue between a taller and a shorter person, the signer may shift to one side and look up when taking the shorter person's role, shift to the other side and look down when taking the taller person's role.